squid-cache/squid-cache.github.io/Features/Authentication.rst

 Browsers send the user's authentication credentials in the ''Authorization'' request header.

-If Squid gets a request and the ''http_access'' rule list gets to a ''proxy_auth'' ACL or an external ACL with ''%LOGIN'' parameter, Squid looks for the ''Authorization'' header.
+If Squid gets a request and the ''SquidConf:http_access'' rule list gets to a ''proxy_auth'' ACL or an ''external'' ACL (SquidConf:external_acl_type) with ''%LOGIN'' parameter, Squid looks for the ''Authorization'' header.
 If the header is present, Squid decodes it and extracts a username and password.

 If the header is missing, Squid returns an HTTP reply with status 407 (Proxy Authentication Required).
 The user agent (browser) receives the 407 reply and then attempts to locate the users credentials.
 Sometimes this means a background lookup, sometimes a popup prompt for the user to enter a name and password.
 The name and password are encoded, and sent in the ''Authorization'' header for subsequent